Gardendale is a suburb of north Birmingham, Alabama.

 One of the best regional museums in America, Birmingham Museum of Art was founded in 1951, and today displays over 27,000 paintings, prints, decorative arts and sculptures.

-Featuring artefacts and artworks from Africa, Asia and Europe, there’s much to admire, plus its displays of pre-Columbian and Native American art are truly awe-inspiring.
+Featuring artifacts and artworks from Africa, Asia and Europe, there’s much to admire, plus its displays of pre-Columbian and Native American art are truly awe-inspiring.

 Don’t forget to check out the Kress Collection of Italian Renaissance pieces, and Albert Bierstadt’s captivating landscapes of the American West before you leave.